-As a youngster, Russ could get a tune out of just about anything he got his
+From a very early age, Russ could get a tune out of just about anything he got his

 hands on. * After some formal training in piano through the

-Royal Conservatory of Music, his interests were lured to the saxophone, being
+Royal Conservatory of Music, his interests shifted to the saxophone, being

 such as Eddie "Lockjaw" Davis, Paul Desmond, Lee Allen, Stanley Turrentine,